 The plot is simple enough: Rambo is living his best life out in a farm on the border.
 His niece, whom he has raised for the past ten years like his own daughter, goes south of the border to find her father.
 In reality she’s set up and trafficked.
 This is horrifying.

 When Rambo finds out, he goes down to rescue her and ends up getting his ass kicked by the cartel.
 The cartel leaves him alive so he can live with the knowledge of his niece’s abuse.

 First he takes revenge.
-Then he sets up his harm as a honeypot for the poor, unsuspecting slavers.
+Then he sets up his farm as a honeypot for the poor, unsuspecting slavers.